Categories: Social Media

 Facebook has announced a series of punitive measures against developers who leaked user ids.

-In hard hitting blog post Facbook programmer Mike Vernal attacked applications that shared/leaked Facebook users’ ids while also defending the social network’s privacy policies.
+In a hard hitting blog post Facbook programmer Mike Vernal attacked applications that shared/leaked Facebook users’ ids while also defending the social network’s privacy policies.

 Vernal blogged, “Facebook has never sold and will never sell user information.
 We also have zero tolerance for data brokers because they undermine the value that users have come to expect from Facebook.
 To restate our policy, developers may not pass any data from Facebook to data brokers.
 As such, we are taking action against these developers by instituting a 6-month full moratorium on their access to Facebook communication channels”